ching-wang/ching-wang.io/_posts/2020-01-16-clean-code-book-review.md

 opposite of intentional naming.
 They provide no clue as to the author's intention.

 We should also avoid using "noise words".
-Imagine that you have a Stock class.
+Imagine that you have a `Stock` class.
 If you have another one called `StockInfo` or `StockData`, you have made the names different without making them mean anything different.
-In code, "Info" and "Data" are indistinct noise words like a, an, and the.
+In code, "Info" and "Data" are indistinct noise words like `a`, `an`, and `the`.

 > "Use Pronounceable Names.
 If you can't pronounce it, you can't discuss it
 > efficiently or properly.""